ga-wdi-pvd/http-mvc-intro-rails/README.md

 - **`views`**: this folder contains all of the views in this application.

 The `bin` folder contains binstubs.
-Not going over this in the scope of this class, but basically they're used as wrappers around ruby gem executables(like pry) to be used in lieu of `bundle exec`
+Not going over this in the scope of this class, but basically they're used as wrappers around ruby gem executables - like `pry` - to be used in lieu of `bundle exec`.

 The `config` is another folder that's pretty important.
 The file you'll most be visiting is `routes.rb` This is the router in rMVC.